Devil's Lake State Park (Wisconsin)

 Devil's Lake State Park is a state park located in the Baraboo Range in eastern Sauk County, Wisconsin, United States.
 It is just south of the city of Baraboo, around 35 mi northwest of Madison, and is on the western edge of the last ice-sheet deposited during the Wisconsin glaciation.
-The state park encompasses 9217 acre, making it the largest in Wisconsin.
+The state park encompasses 9217 acre; it is the largest state park in Wisconsin.
 The state park is known for its 500 ft quartzite bluffs along the 360 acre Devil's Lake, which was created by a glacier depositing terminal moraines that plugged the north and south ends of the gap in the bluffs during the last ice age approximately 12,000 years ago.
 The sand at the bottom of Devil's Lake is thought to be deposited by glaciers.

 There are many quartzite rock formations, such as Balanced Rock and Devil's Doorway, throughout the park.
 Effigy mounds are also located throughout the park.
 The park contains approximately eleven miles of the 1200 mi Ice Age Trail.
-Its scenery, along with its proximity to the Wisconsin Dells, has made it one of the most visited of Wisconsin's state parks for both day use and overnight camping; the park receives over three million visitors annually.
+It is consistently ranked as the most visited Wisconsin state park.
 During the fall, the park's brilliant foliage makes it a popular attraction.
 Parfrey's Glen, Wisconsin's first state natural area, is managed by Devil's Lake State Park and located just east of the park.